compwron/fairhotel-browser-plugin/README.md

 I don't know how much time I'll get to spend on this.
 Probably not that much.
 Make extensive pull requests and I will merge them. :) I don't have any pre-existing expertise with chrome extensions and I am not particularly expert with javascript.

 I'm just following https://developer.chrome.com/extensions/getstarted more or less

+## Notes

+- This favicon is from http://www.fairhotel.org/sites/default/files/favicon_0.ico